JavaIsJavaScript/OCPP-1.6-CP-Simulator/README.md

 ChargePoint > CentralSystem all working and can be called on the commandline using "bootnotification, metervalues" etc.

-CentralSystem > ChargePoint all 1.5 features are working (check the glitches listed below), the new features from 1.6 will return a NotImplemented.
+CentralSystem > ChargePoint all 1.5 features are working (check the glitches listed below)

 + TriggerMessage now returns Accepted